 SWHP is run from the MacGregors’ farm at St Maughans, where the buildings have been adapted to stable up to 35 horses and ponies in easily managed conditions and 30 acres of grass provide grazing.
-Working alongside Jenny MacGregor, there are 4 full time staff and a number of paid helpers, while all fund raising tasks are undertaken by volunteers.

 Every week we receive ten to fifteen calls, either reporting animals in poor condition or asking for help or advice.
 We follow up every call, which often requires more than one visit.

 We take three or four new horses or ponies into care every month.
 In many cases these poor animals are in dreadful condition through neglect or outright cruelty.
 Ignorance among some horse owners as to their animals’ needs can result in starvation and severe worm infestation, whilst lack of attention to feet and teeth causes untold suffering.
 In the worst cases, rehabilitation can take many months and cost hundreds of pounds in veterinary attention, special feed and treatment.
 For others, recovery can be spectacularly quick once their problem has been diagnosed.

 The increasing popularity of riding has led to many people buying a horse or pony without first considering the costs involved in keeping one.
 According to British Horse Society records, feed, regular worming and foot trimming will cost at least £3,200 a year for the smallest pony, and upwards of £5,000 a year for a large riding horse in work.
 SWHP receives several reports of horses in distress each week, from caring members of the public, from the Police, or from owners themselves who, for one reason or another are unable to continue looking after a horse or pony.